longshorej/fsw/README.md

 It's integrated with Git, so it won't rerun the command if an ignored file changes.

-Why?
-Well, I quite like the workflow that sbt's tilde (`~`) operator provides, and I wanted a reliable mechanism to do the same thing with other tools.

 ## Install

 You can find static binaries for Linux and macOS on the [Github Releases](https://github.com/longshorej/fsw/releases) page.

-Alternatively, you can use `cargo` to install the tool on any platform that Rust supports.
+Alternatively, you can use `cargo` to install the tool.

 ```bash
 cargo install fsw